-SanDisk and Western Digital report strong Q3 profits driven by AI storage demand
+SanDisk and Western Digital report record profits driven by AI storage demand

 Here's what it means for you.

-The rising demand for AI data storage solutions is reshaping the technology landscape, presenting opportunities for growth.
+The surge in AI data storage demand is reshaping the tech landscape, presenting new opportunities for growth and innovation.

 What happened